 The selected data on this page is subject in all respects to the more complete information and definitions contained or incorporated in this Official Statement.
-The offering of the Bonds, the Certificates, and the Contractual Obligations (referred herein collectively as the "Obligations") to potential investors is made only by means of this entire Official Statement.
+The offering of the Bonds to potential investors is made only by means of this entire Official Statement.
 No person is authorized to detach this data page from this Official Statement or to otherwise use it without the entire Official Statement.

-This data page was prepared to present the purchasers of the Bonds, the Certificates and the Contractual Obligations information concerning the Bonds, the Certificates and the Contractual Obligations, the description of the tax base and other pertinent data, all as more fully described herein.
+This data page was prepared to present the purchasers of the Bonds information concerning the Bonds, the description of the tax base and other pertinent data, all as more fully described herein.